PingOne Protect integration

 Risk management

 PingOne Protect monitors end-user requests and generates a risk score of low, medium, or high based on the user’s activity and device context.
 You configure and fine-tune risk policies and train risk models prior to using PingGateway with PingOne Protect.
-For details, refer to Threat Protection using PingOne Protect.
+Learn more in Threat Protection using PingOne Protect.

 You configure PingGateway routes to react to risk scores from PingOne Protect dynamically.
 For example, if the risk score is medium, PingGateway can direct the user to complete additional verification.
 If the risk score is high, PingGateway can deny access to the resource instead.